-So, in a nutshell, what is the board’s role in crisis management?
+So, in a nutshell, what is the board’s role in crisis management, including setting plans or the strategy?
 And what kind of topics should the board be discussing in order to best support their organization during a crisis?
 In this post, we’ll outline what the board’s role should be and provide you with some ideas to help get your board discussions rolling.

-During a crisis, it’s critical for boards to find the balance between action and oversight.
+During a crisis such as a PR crisis, it’s critical for boards to find the balance between action and oversight.
 Resist the urge to jump in and hinder the management’s teams ability to get their jobs done, and instead become the critical support that all CEOs need when working through difficult situations.
 Even if the board’s support must be given virtually, your remote leadership can still play an important role in managing a crisis.

 In addition to its above roles, boards should be actively involved in developing crisis communication and crisis response plans to best support their organization.
 They should also be evaluating their crisis management performance throughout the entire process.
 Let’s dive into each of those topics in further detail.

-A crisis communication plan is always two sided, since it has both an external and internal component.
+A crisis communication plan is always two-sided, since it has both an external and internal component.
 Make sure both plans are aligned so that messaging is consistent.
-When helping to build your crisis communication plan, remember that it’s always best for organizations to communicate in one unified voice.
+When helping to build your crisis communication or management plan, remember that it’s always best for organizations to communicate in one unified voice.
 To achieve that, the management team needs to determine who will be the key spokesperson to communicate both externally and internally.

-As your board helps to develop these plans, involve different board committees and take advantage of board portal software to enable efficient communication and collaboration between directors.
-During a crisis such as COVID-19, it’s also a good idea to monitor the day-to-day advice of government bodies and consider it in your communications.
+As your board helps to develop these plans, designate relevant response teams, involve different board committees and take advantage of board portal software to enable efficient communication and collaboration between directors.

 External communication plans are intended for customers, vendors, partners, donors, and the media.
 Make sure that you send messages of reassurance and unwavering commitment to any of your key stakeholders, and most especially to customers.